-- Instructional Media Services, on the second floor of the Wilkins Library, room 201A, consists of sound recordings, slide programs, films, and video recordings.
+- Instructional Media Services, on the first floor of the Wilkins Library, room 102, consists of sound recordings, slide programs, films, and video recordings.
 Most of this collection is non-circulating.
 Viewing and listening areas are available on a space-available basis.

 - The Instructional Media staff will be happy to assist you in locating and using audio-visual materials.
 You can contact them at x4444.

 - Classroom delivery of audio-visual material is the instructor's responsibility.
 To reserve media, please call x4444 and arrange to pick it up prior to your class.
 The media should be returned by you when your class is completed.

 - To request audio-visual equipment for classroom use, please contact the Help Desk at x4004.
 There is a 24 hour advanced notice required for all equipment delivery.
 Equipment will be delivered to classrooms, but instructors must pick up the media (videotapes, recordings, etc.) themselves from the Instructional Media Services office, on the first floor of the Wilkins Library, room 102.